 4.2.1 where Aggregation Rules are provided via e-mail, perform an authentication check validating the password and the sender’s e-mail address against those held within the system for the authorised signatory.
 Aggregation Rules provided via e-mail can only be authenticated if the signatory has a password registered with the CRA.

-4.3. take account of the effective Settlement Days when each Boundary Point is registered for inclusion in Settlement;
+[CP1566-HK] 4.3. take account of the effective Settlement Days when each Boundary Point and each Systems Connection Point is registered for inclusion in Settlement;

 4.4. maintain an audit trail of all changes relating to registration data, together with any supporting reports to and from the BSC Trading Party and CRA;